How to Draw Fire

 How to draw flames?
-Right now it’s cold outside and I’m sitting next to a warm fire.
-Whether it’s cold where you are or not, it’s always a good time to add fire to your paintings and drawings by learning how to draw flames.
+Right now it’s pretty cold outside and I’m sitting next to a warm fire.
+But, whether it’s cold where you are or not, it’s always a good time to add fire to your paintings and drawings by learning how to draw flames.
 Drawing fire can be a challenge because it has no definite structure.
 The trick is to try to show the flames in motion while working within a static shape.
-To do this, you want your lines to vary, using colour to define the flames and add nuance to your fire.
+To do this, you want your lines to vary, using color to define the flames and add nuance to your fire.

 I love drawing fire because it can be used to give emotion to my work.
 It can make a scene feel cozy or it can create terror!
-When I learned how to draw fire, I started with markers.
-Markers allow you to make many smooth colour transitions and achieve a vast variety of light and shadow areas, which is important in realistic painting.
+When I learned how to draw fire, I started with art markers.
+EverBlend Markers allow you to make many smooth color transitions and achieve a vast variety of light and shadow areas, which is important in realistic painting.
 For this demonstration, I used the Arteza Everblend Markers - Set of 60.
-Not only does this art markers set have so many great colours, these dual-ended markers make it easy to blend the colours, as well as put in all the details that make authentic-looking flames.
+Not only does this art markers set have so many great colors, these dual-ended markers make it easy to blend the colors, as well as put in all the details that make authentic-looking flames.

 I recommend trying out the markers first on a scrap piece of paper to get the feel of how they flow and the types of lines you can create.
 It’s important to use thick paper since you’ll be doing quite a bit of layering, and heavyweight paper avoids any ink from bleeding through.

 Step-by-Step Fire Drawing

 Use a 2HB pencil to draw a faint vertical line down the center of a sheet of thick paper.
 This line helps keep the drawing symmetrical and keeps me from losing the vertical direction as I draw the fire’s outline.